Free tool · No signup

 Content quality (4 checks · 30 points)

-Word count vs competitor average (10 pts) — we fetch the top 3 ranking pages and benchmark your length against theirs.
-Going to war 60% shorter than the SERP average rarely works.
+Word count vs competitor average (10 pts) — search your keyword, open the top 3 results, and compare their length and coverage against yours.
+Going to war 60% shorter than the pages already ranking rarely works.
 Internal links (6 pts) — 3+ to related pages.
 External links (4 pts) — at least one citation to an authoritative source.
 Heading structure (10 pts) — exactly 1 H1, 3+ H2s, and 2+ H3s.

 Technical signals (3 checks · 20 points)